frankburgs/main/notes/notes_aplus.md

 - Hot swappable, connects peripherals.
 - Can have 4 or 5 pins.
 - 1.0 (1996, 1.5 Mbps) for keyboards & mice and a full-speed channel @ 2 Mbps (1.1 in 1998)
-- 2.0 (2001, High Speed at 480 Mbps) 3.0 SuperSpeed 5 Gbps, 3.1 10 Gbps, 3.2 (USB-C) 20 Gbps.
+- 2.0 (2001, High Speed at 480 Mbps) 3.0 SuperSpeed 4.8, 5 Gbps, 3.1 10 Gbps, 3.2 (USB-C) 20 Gbps.
 - Supplies power as well.
+- Mini-B plug, Type B plug, Type A receptacle, Type A plug.

 ## Small Computer System Interface (SCSI)
 - Another interface between motherboards and storage device, connecting peripherals.
 - bus technology, all devices connected to a central bus are daisy-chained together.
 - Older standard that used parallel instead of serial data transfers.
-- Serially Attached SCSI (SAS) supercedes this, popular interface for server storage.
+- Serially Attached SCSI (SAS) supercedes this, popular interface for server storage, buffer memory ?.
 - Centronics connector used for older SCSI devices such as scanners or printers.
 36 or 50-pin versions, pins in 2 rows with plastic bar thru center holding contact pins, uses squeeze latches or bail locks.

 ## Adapters & converters
 - Adapter : component that physically connects one tech to another (ie DVI to HDMI adapter)
+- Adapter card is a type of expansion card.
 - Converter : Same as adapter + translates the signals (ie USB 3.0 to SATA converter enables a hard disk drive to be used as a flash drive)
 - DVI to VGA adapter, USB to ethernet converter, USB to PS/2 adapter, DVI to HDMI adapter, Molex to SATA adapter, HDMI to VGA converter.